Skip to main content

 Terminal 7

-Along with Terminal 8, it is dedicated almost exclusively to United Airlines and United Express operations.
+Together with Terminal 8, this area is dedicated almost exclusively to United Airlines and United Express operations.

 Levels

-Check-in counters and gates 70 through 88.
+Check‑in counters and gates 70 to 88.
 SEE AIRLINES

 Services